gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 ##### !question

-How would you break down the problem into two subproblems?
+How would you break down the problem into two or more subproblems?

 ##### !end-question

 ##### !placeholder

-Subproblems

 ##### !end-placeholder
+##### !hint
+When you think about attempting to solve this problem, what about it seems difficult to you?
+Where are you getting stuck?

+Feeling stuck often means you've found a subproblem you need to solve!
+##### !end-hint

 ##### !explanation

-Two subproblems could be:
+Sample subproblems could be:

+1. Finding all the contiguous subsequences.
-1. Determining the sum of a contiguous sublist
+2. Determining the sum of a single contiguous subsequence.
-1. Traversing the list to find the shortest contiguous sublist which sums to the given number
+3. Traversing the list to find all the contiguous subseuquences which sum to zero.

 ##### !end-explanation